MARCH IS WOMEN’S HISTORY MONTH

 - supporting the adoption of practices that minimize the potential for bias.

 History of the JCW

 The Joint Committee on Women (JCW) was founded in 1971 (the same year as the Association for Women in Mathematics) but did not begin meeting annually until 1994, when they met in Chicago.
-The JCW continues to meet each September in Chicago to discuss major issues and plan activities, with a smaller meeting at the annual Joint Mathematics Meetings in January.
+The JCW continues to meet virtually several times a year to discuss major issues and plan activities, with a smaller meeting at the annual Joint Mathematics Meetings in January when possible.
 During the year the committee conducts most of its business via email and through video-conferencing software.

 Each member society chooses representatives for the JCW (originally three reps, changing in 2013 to two reps per society although some societies have chosen to have one rep), with the normal term being 3 years.
-The committee elects its own chair.
-Some expenses, such as travel to the September meeting, are covered by the member societies.
+The committee elects its own chair, typically two co-chairs.
 Committee members report on the JCW’s work and generally act as liaisons to the various societies.